Qowaiv/Qowaiv/README.md

 ----
 Represents a date, so without hours (minutes, seconds, mili seconds).

+Elo
+---
+Respresents an Elo (rating), a method for calculating the relative skill levels of players in competitor-versus-competitor games.

 Email address
 -------------
 Represents a (single) email address, including IPv4 domains.